 The next piece saw both the main band and training band join together to recreate the piece they played in July at the Stowmarket Carnival for the national 'Inspired by London 2012' baton relay event 'Brass The Baton'.
 Going The Distance was also a particulary apt name for the celebration of the future of the band within its training band, which should see the Band 'going the distance' for some years to come!

-Ian Harvey then led the training band in their own set.
+The training band then began their own set.
 Starting with a piece that was probably familiar to a few returning players, they performed The Highfields March, then followed with a lighthearted programme of Can You Feel The Love Tonight, Amarillo and The Muppet Show to finish the first half.
 In an extended interval, the audience and players mingled and reminisced, as well as taking in a display of press cuttings, photos, records and even old uniform.
 A particular feature of the display was the 'memory' postcards that players and supporters had sent to the Band.

 For the second half, past players were invited to join with the main band and, as they squeezed into their seats, launched into a thrilling rendition of Trailblaze.
 This was followed by Light As Air; and then the James Bond Collection, with these films also celebrating their 50th anniversary this year.
 The Band were also presented with a card from the local Target Club to who they play to during the year.